allo-protocol/allo-v2/contracts/core/Registry.md

 1. `anchorToProfileId` (Public Mapping): This mapping correlates anchor addresses to corresponding profile IDs, providing efficient lookup capabilities.
 2. `profilesById` (Public Mapping): A mapping associating profile IDs with instances of the `Profile` struct.
 This struct encapsulates profile-specific information.
-3. `profileIdToPendingOwner` (Public Mapping): This mapping links profile IDs to addresses representing pending owners, enabling controlled ownership transfer.
-4. `ALLO_OWNER` (Public Constant): A constant representing the role of the Allo owner for fund recovery.
+3. `ALLO_OWNER` (Public Constant): A constant representing the role of the Allo owner for fund recovery.

 ### Modifiers